rajula96reddy/Donna/README.md

 **Type the following in the terminal:**<br>
 *alias donna = "python main.py"*<br>
-Now, when executing above features, replace "python main.py" with "donna"(Ex: *python main.py init* -> *donna init*)
+Now, when executing above features, replace "python main.py" with "donna"(Ex: *python main.py init* -> *donna init*) **Note:**<br>
+This fun execution is valid for one terminal session and will disapear after closing the terminal(due to the limitations of "alias" command).
+So, every new terminal session, please repeat the same instructions again for fun execution.